Food Labels: Read It Before You Eat It!

 8. Soybean (soy)

-Ingredients of these most common eight allergens must be labeled with clearly recognized English names of the food source as listed above.
+Ingredients of these most common nine allergens must be labeled with clearly recognized English names of the food source as listed above.

 The “contains” statement is “voluntary”, but if used, must include ALL of the allergenic ingredients from the list of eight allergenic sources as described in item 14 of the 2006 guidance document.